Pravitha92/Semantic_NLP_Filtering/README.md

 ## ⚙️ Preprocess the data
 Selected relevant columns (`PMID`, `Title`, `Journal/Book`, and `Abstract`) from the dataset.
 Filled 213 missing values in the `Abstract` column by combining
-`Title`  and `Journal/Book`, ensuring data completeness for further analysis.
+`Title`  and `Journal/Book`, ensured data completeness for further analysis.
 Following this, data cleaning was applied to standardize the text by converting it to lowercase, removing stopwords, and eliminating punctuation, streamlining the dataset for processing.

 ## 🔍 Semantic NLP Filtering of Papers